bdurand/super_settings/README.md

 There is also an out of the box Web UI and REST API for managing settings.
 You can specify data types for your settings (string, integer, float, boolean, datetime, or array) to ensure that values will be valid.
 You can also supply documentation for each setting so that it's clear what each one does and how it is used.

+Changes to settings are stored whenever a setting is changed to give you an audit trail if you need it for compliance reasons.
+In addition, you can provide your own callbacks to execute whenever a setting is changed.

 There is a companion gem [ultra_settings](https://github.com/bdurand/ultra_settings) that can be used to integrate SuperSettings into a combined configuration system alongside YAML files and environment variables.

 ## Usage